QP/C++ 7.3.0

 Remarks

 To check what's new in QP/C++, please see QP/C++ Revision History.
-You can also get the latest QP/C++ code, with the recent enhancements and bug fixes, from the GitHub QP/C++ repository.
+The recommended way of obtaining QP/C++ is by downloading the official QP-bundle.
+The latest QP/C++ code, with the most recent enhancements and bug fixes, is available in the GitHub QP/C++ repository.

 What is it?